 FAQ: No Spread Sugar Cookies

 This can happen if you don't measure the flour correctly.
 For this recipe it should be weighed using a food scale.
-If your dough is crumbly and doesn't come together when mixed, add 1 tablespoon of water at a time until a dough forms.
+If your dough is crumbly and doesn't come together when mixed, add 1 teaspoon of water at a time until a dough forms.

 When the dough forms a ball on your paddle attachment it is ready.
 It should not be crumbly, nor should there be dough stuck to the edges or bottom of the mixing bowl.

-📖 Recipe
+Recipe

 Best No Spread Sugar Cookies (No Chilling Required)